1 year later search continues for missing Malvern woman

 RELATED: Search continues for missing Chester County woman

-Her husband, Allen Gould, and now five year old son still live in an unincorporated section of Malvern.
+Her husband, Allen Gould, and now 5-year-old son still live in an unincorporated section of Malvern.
 Her car was recovered less than two miles from her home back in May.

 Anna's husband has never spoken publicly about the case and Gould has stopped cooperating with investigators.